IAMXID/did-method-iamx/IAMX_DID_method.md

 ## 3.1.
 Verification Methods

-An IAMX DID Document **MAY** includes a `verificationMethod` property to specify a set of public keys linked to that IAMX DID.
+An IAMX DID Document **MAY** include a `verificationMethod` property to specify a set of public keys linked to that IAMX DID.

 Public and private key pairs can be used for the identity management, authorization, and verification of IAMX DID's.
 A IAMX DID can be linked to multiple public and private key pairs, and one pair of public and private keys can also be used to manage multiple IAMX DID's.